retro16/acsi2stm/doc/quick_start.md

 Power the unit via its USB-C port.
 It has no specific power requirements, so any 5V USB-C adapter (or PC) should be able to power the unit.

 Insert any microSD card in its slots.
-The SD card can be formated as FAT32 (SDHC) or ExFAT (SDXC), which are the standard formats for the SD card.
+The SD card can be formatted as FAT32 (SDHC) or ExFAT (SDXC), which are the standard formats for the SD card.

 Turn the ST on, the ACSI2STM unit should display a boot message and the C drive